buaafxy/hello-world/README.md

 I'm someone try to find out the underlying truths beneath different mathemetical and physical phenomena.

-I've got no tacos but first-class hotpot gradients in China~ Delicious~
+I've got no tacos but first-class hotpot ingredients in China~ Delicious~